 I tell myself that I am looking for my next home, but the simple truth is, I don’t know.
 Life continues to surprise me, and I get little clues and synchronicities along the way which lead me to the next place…which as of next week will be Northland, New Zealand.

 One of the reasons I left NZ last year was because my world felt like it was getting smaller.
 I lived in a small town on an island at the bottom of the world and after 6 years there, I was feeling it.
 I wanted to travel and to meet new people.

 Along the way I have seen how available a sense of community and new connections are – anywhere I go, as long as I make the effort.
 Not that one needs to travel halfway across the world to expand one’s world (although doing so can shake you out of your rut.)
 Just taking new actions is enough.

 Something I really liked when I lived in New Zealand was how clear the energy was there (possibly due to the fact that there has not been a long history of human occupation along with the fact that there is not a large population there.)

 When I got to Europe I was encountering ghosts everywhere – in buildings, and also at the historical sites I visited.
 I found myself often doing spirit release work to help them cross over.

 Past life work also calls to me, both personally and professionally.

 I trained as a past life regressionist a few years ago and I am pursuing further training to eventually work with clients in person.

 My other sessions are still not available at the moment, as my schedule and my internet connection is less consistent these days and I am busy with writing new courses.
-I have brought on board two awesome intuitives who now offer readings via my site.
-They are Lucia and Shelly – both intuitives who have been trained by me and as a result work in the same way I do.
-You can find their readings here:
+I have brought on board an awesome intuitive who now offers readings via my site.
+Her name is Shelly – and she is an intuitive who has been trained by me and as a result works in the same way I do.
+You can find her sessions here: